Top 13 Hiking Trails in Halifax

 For those looking to immerse themselves in untouched natural beauty, the Blue Mountain-Birch Cove Lakes Wilderness Area is a prime destination.
 This expansive wilderness area, located just outside of Halifax, offers over 1,700 hectares of pristine landscapes, including glacial lakes, granite ridges, and dense forests.
 The trails here range from moderate to challenging, catering to hikers seeking a more rugged and remote experience.
 The wilderness area provides excellent opportunities for backcountry hiking, canoeing, and wildlife spotting.
 With its serene environment and breathtaking scenery, Blue Mountain-Birch Cove Lakes Wilderness Area is perfect for adventurers looking to escape the hustle and bustle of city life and connect with nature.

-This trail is a 30 minutes drive from the city.
+This trail is a 30-minute drive from the city.

 Bluff Wilderness Hiking Trail